New ‘Deep Brain Stimulation Therapy’ to help Parkinson’s patients in Lynchburg - NewsBreak

 “The lead delivers electrical stimulation to targeted areas of the brain which results in the stabilization of the brain signals that cause the tremors.
-The settings of the stimulator are finetuned three to five weeks after the surgery is completed which allows the amount of stimulation being produced to be refined while also helping to reduce side effects.” — Centra Montgomery Board hears proposal, public comment for Love’s Travel stop
+The settings of the stimulator are finetuned three to five weeks after the surgery is completed which allows the amount of stimulation being produced to be refined while also helping to reduce side effects.” — Centra Tyson will shutter Glen Allen plant employing 692 workers

 DBS Therapy is a surgery that can be used to treat various types of movement disorders which cause tremors, including Parkinson’s disease.
 Tremors oftentimes affect motor abilities making it difficult for individuals to complete daily activities.
 Centra shares that patients who have received DBS Therapy have had up to an 80% reduction in tremors.